sahibammar/momd/Documentation/Replication/README.md

 # Replication

+**Replication Types**

+Snapshot publication:
+The Publisher sends a snapshot of the published data to Subscribers at scheduled intervals.

+Transactional publication:
+The Publisher streams transactions to the Subscribers after they receive an initial snapshot of the published data.

+Peer-to-Peer publication:
+Peer-Peer publication enables multi-master replication.
+The publisher streams transactions to all the peers in the topology.
+All peer nodes can read and write changes and the changes are propagated to all the nodes in the topology.

+Merge publication:
+The Publisher and Subscribers can update the published data independently after the Subscribers receive an initial snapshot of the published data.
+Changes are merged periodically.
+Microsoft SQL Server Compact Edition can only subscribe to merge publications.

 **Merge Replication**

 - Merge replication, like transactional replication, typically starts with a snapshot of the publication database objects and data.